Heated Motorcycle Gloves

 Heated motorcycle gloves buying guide

-Updated November 2023 by Mark H
+Updated November 2024 by Mark H

 There’s a lot of great heated motorcycle clothing on the market these days – from heated inner socks, to heated waistcoats and leggings.
 By a country mile however, the most popular item of heated motorcycle clothing is the humble glove.

 If your hands start to get cold on a bike, the feeling can vary from uncomfortable to downright painful.
 Even at the “slight chill” end of the scale, your control of the bike will begin to be impaired.
-Combine this physical motor impairment with the mental distraction (and lack of concentration) caused by the cold, and you’re adding another unnecessary layer of risk to your (already riskier) winter ride.
+Combine this physical motor impairment with the mental distraction (and lack of concentration) caused by the cold, and you’re adding another unnecessary layer of risk to your (already somewhat riskier) winter ride.

 This is where heated motorbike gloves come in.
 By combining a well-insulated, waterproof glove with electrically heated elements, heat loss from the glove is balanced by heat being generated internally.
-Riders who try heated gloves for the first time typically keep electrified for life!
+Riders who try heated motorcycle gloves for the first time typically keep electrified for life!

 What are the best heated motorcycle glove brands?

-Thanks to the utilisation of rechargeable lithium ion technology, the best heated gloves are now commonly powered by a small rechargeable battery pack which sits in a pocket around the cuff.
+Thanks to the utilisation of rechargeable lithium ion technology, the best heated motorbike gloves are now commonly powered by a small rechargeable battery pack which sits in a pocket around the cuff.
 This will provide enough juice for a good few hours of cold weather riding, depending on the chosen heat setting.
-If you’re a more frequent or long-distance cold weather rider, it’s probably best to opt for a pair of gloves that can be hardwired to your bike’s 12v battery.
-Fortunately, both Keis and Gerbing feature the ability to be powered by both (although the battery packs need to be bought separately).
-Battery pack options are also handy if you own or use multiple bikes, or indeed want to use your gloves for skiing or other cold weather activities independent of your bike!

 The best heated gloves still need to offer as much protection as you would get from a regular winter bike glove.
 We always favour the abrasion resistance of leather over textile designs (certainly on the palm), and look for additional hard impact armour over the knuckles and scaphoid.
-Some brands offer less full-on winter gloves (such as the Keis G502 Sport) which afford a greater feel for your bike controls, but at the expense of maximum heat retention – they’re designed for spring and autumn use.

 Can you control the heat?